1904jonathan/PardesLine/README.md

-Got it!
-Here’s a concise, polished README tailored to your repo structure:

----

 # PardesLine – 3D Mesh & Point Cloud Processing 🐇

 PardesLine is a Python repository demonstrating **essential 3D mesh and point cloud workflows** using [Open3D](http://www.open3d.org/).
 Perfect for learning and experimenting with 3D data in **computer vision, robotics, VR/AR, and machine learning**.